 Sinus MRI scanMRI of the sinuses; Magnetic resonance imaging - sinuses; Maxillary sinus MRI

-Unlike x-rays and computed tomographic (CT) scans, which use radiation, MRI uses powerful magnets and radio waves.
-Signals from the magnetic field bounce off your body and are sent to a computer, where they are turned into images.
+MRI uses powerful magnets and radio waves instead of radiation.
+Signals from the magnetic field bounce off your body and are sent to a computer.
+There they are turned into images.
 Different types of tissues send back different signals.

 Single MRI images are called slices.
 The images can be stored on a computer or printed on film.
 One exam produces dozens or sometimes hundreds of images.